 3 Ways To Spot Malicious Websites

-Phishing scams have brought in serious concerns as hackers use it to steal information by diverting users to malicious websites.
-Phishing scams use attractive advertisements as a bait which is too good to believe, while the users get tricked into clicking such advertisement links and get directed to the malicious websites.
+Phishing scams have brought in serious concerns as hackers use them to steal information by diverting users to malicious websites.
+Phishing scams use attractive advertisements as bait which is too good to believe, while the users get tricked into clicking such advertisement links and get directed to malicious websites.

 With curiosity gushing in, most of us click on the malicious link or attachment, later to realize that the mail containing the link/attachment is a scam.
 The result of which would be giving away information to the malware author and hence loss of data, or it might be used to find security vulnerabilities of the software in the computer, for the software authors to install virus without our consent.

-In this article, we would be discussing the tell-tale signs on how the malicious website infects in the most unexpected ways.
+In this article, we would be discussing the tell-tale signs of how the malicious website infects in the most unexpected ways.

 Enough said we remind you once again never to click on any link or attachment.
 It is highly recommended to manually type the website address in the address bar, this not only prevents you from entering the malicious websites but also saves you from losing sensitive data.